 One of Naranjo’s earlier set of students were Jesuit priests who integrated Christian beliefs into the Enneagram, such as associating the nine types with the seven deadly sins, which later prompted some Christian authors erroneously claim that the seven deadly sins are a potential source of the “ancient” Enneagram.
 In reality there is no hard historical evidence of any concrete link between the Enneagram and Christian teachings before 1970.

 So no, this specific typing system isn’t ancient at all.
-In fact it’s predated by Pepsi cola.
+In fact it’s predated by Pepsi cola and Nintendo (google it, it’s true!)
 That alone doesn’t invalidate it, but it does call into question the wisdom of some of the authors who continue to espouse its ancient origins despite the lack of any real evidence that there is any true connection between the Enneagram invented in the 20th century and any ancient writings.